-The first pillar of salvation is the supreme wisdom of God: “For whom He foreknew…” (Romans 8:29).
+“For whom He foreknew…” (Romans 8:29).
 God’s wisdom is unlike any other man’s knowledge or understanding.
 It is not based upon guess or whim; He sees the beginning, the end, and everything in between.

-The second pillar of salvation is the sovereign will of God: “He also predestined to be conformed to the image of His Son, that He might be the firstborn among many brethren” (Romans 8:29).
+“He also predestined to be conformed to the image of His Son, that He might be the firstborn among many brethren” (Romans 8:29).

 When God predestines something, nothing can stop it—it will come to pass.
 God wants to redeem the whole human race, as 2 Peter 3:9 says, He is “not willing that any should perish but that all should come to repentance.”